 "The musician... bringing the movement alive with an eclectic mix of electronic beats, a live sitar and even some Beyonce riffs.
 The effect is of three friends improvising in their lounge" by Stella Rousham

 Programme Notes; What’s the harm in truly feeling?
 In not knowing.

 This duet wants to investigate the multiple states or energies we, as beings, hold within us.
 To share that which is human, to question the human front people may have with feeling.
 It wants us to play, to have fun.
 It wants to open us to the vastness of emotion and enjoy the finer things in life, like Lotus Biscoff Spread.
 We invite you to re-birth your inner side.

-Please don't hesitate to get in touch if you would like Lewis to collaborate or choreograph on your projects or companies.
+Please don't hesitate to get in touch if you have a project in mind that you would like Lewis to collaborate or choreograph on.